Sea Cruise

-"Sea Cruise" is a song written and sung by Huey "Piano" Smith and His Clowns.
-This recording was included on the 1971 Ace Records compilation Huey "Piano" Smith's Rock & Roll Revival!
+"Sea Cruise" is a song written and originally recorded by Huey "Piano" Smith and His Clowns in 1958, but this version was not released until 1971.

+The best known version was recorded by Frankie Ford and released in December 1958, with Ford’s voice dubbed over Smith's original backing track (which featured ship's bell and horn sound-effects, boogie woogie piano, and a driving horn section and a shuffle beat that later influenced ska music).

+It peaked at number 14 on the Billboard Hot 100 and sold over one million copies, earning a gold disc.

 Original release

-The song was first released by Frankie Ford in 1959, sung over Smith's original backing track.
+The song was first released by Frankie Ford in December 1958, sung over Smith's original backing track.
 On the Billboard charts, it reached number 14 in the Hot 100 and number 11 on the Hot R&B Sides.
 Released on Ace Records, it sold over one million copies, gaining gold disc status.
-The single included ship's bell and horn sound-effects, as well as boogie piano, a driving horn section and a shuffle beat that anticipated ska music.
+The single included ship's bell and horn sound-effects, as well as boogie piano, a driving horn section and a shuffle beat that later influenced ska music.

+Smith version

+Although it was recorded in 1958, Smith’s recording was not released until the 1971 Ace Records compilation Huey "Piano" Smith's Rock & Roll Revival!

-Recorded cover versions
+Cover versions

 It was later also covered by: